kentrobinhagen-ai/Brew/README.md

 1. Diacetyl Rest
 When your SG gets within 4 gravity points of your target FG, Brew Control detects this and raises an alert.
 If you have a RAPT Temperature Controller connected, the temperature is raised to 3°C automatically to allow the yeast to clean up any diacetyl before fermentation finishes.
 2. Dry Hopping (optional)
-If you choose dry hopping when setting up your batch, Brew Control will alert you when velocity drops below 0.1 (fermentation essentially complete).
+If you choose dry hopping when setting up your batch, Brew Control will alert you when velocity drops below 0.1, and stays below for more then 12hours. (fermentation essentially complete).
 A banner prompts you to add dry hops.
 After you confirm:

 Measurements are paused for 30 minutes to avoid false readings from opening the fermenter A 72-hour countdown timer starts